-- amenity would be compromised.
-The area also provide a valuable visual buffer between the farm complex and the edge of the Conservation Area. - 40.
-Site C triangle of land on the eastern boundary.
+- 64. Site C triangle of land on the eastern boundary.
 This are is currently visually intrusive due to the dumping of large qualities of waste material in the area.
-Because of the limited space available the dwelling would need to be 2 storey and from Carr Lane to the east the dwelling would break the skyline and would also appear quite detached from the adjacent farm buildings. - 41.
-In conclusion officers are satisfied that there is not a more suitable site available elsewhere on the farmstead.
-Nonetheless a dwelling on the chosen site would cause harm to the landscape character of the area contrary to adopted policies. - 42.
-Whilst the Authority has a duty to foster the economic and social wellbeing of local communities, its statutory purpose is to conserve and enhance the natural beauty of the park and the law requires that this must take priority.
-In this case, whilst the applicant has gone to considerable lengths work with officers to identify an appropriate site, the chosen site would nonetheless detract from the landscape of the National Park and its largely undeveloped character, eroding openness and creating sprawl.
-Unfortunately, the needs of the farming business do not outweigh the harm to landscape that has been identified. - 43.
+Because of the limited space available the dwelling would need to be 2 storey and from Carr Lane to the east the dwelling would break the skyline and would also appear quite detached from the adjacent farm buildings. - 65.
+Since the application was deferred in October 2019 the agent has provided information stating that discussions have been held with Chatsworth Estate in relation to a potential plot purchase.
+It states that Chatsworth have not responded in writing for commercial reasons but are not willing to sell a plot in isolation.
+They would consider a plot as part of re-negotiation the terms of the existing tenancy on the land which they have explained to us in detail.
+We are satisfied that a renegotiated tenancy is likely to be less secure for the applicant and would have a detrimental impact on the long term security of the farm. - 66.
+In conclusion, we are satisfied that there is not a more suitable site available elsewhere on the farmstead.
+Nonetheless, despite the amendments that have been made, a dwelling on the chosen site would cause harm to the landscape character of the area contrary to adopted policies. - 67.
+Whilst the Authority has a duty to foster the economic and social wellbeing of local communities, its statutory purpose is to conserve and enhance the natural beauty of the park and this must take priority.
+In this case, whilse the applicant has worked with us to identify an appropriate site, the chosen site would nonetheless detract from the landscape of the National Park and in policy terms the needs of the farming business do not outweigh harm to landscape. - 68.
 With regard to the other farm workers dwelling approvals that the agent has referred to, each application must be judged on its merits and they cannot be directly compared to the current proposals.
-The landscape impact for each of those proposals was clearly assessed and judged to be acceptable in those particular landscapes.
+The landscape impact for each of those proposals was clearly assessed and judged to be acceptable in those particular landscape settings.
 It is not considered that those decisions can carry weight in favour of the current proposals.

-Other Considerations
+69. Other Considerations

-Access and Parking
+70. Access and Parking

-44. The existing access onto the public highway would be utilised and visibility from the access is adequate.
+The existing access onto the public highway would be utilised and visibility from the access is adequate.
 Two parking spaces would be provided within the curtilage of the dwelling which would serve the needs of the development.

-Amenity Impacts
+71. Amenity Impacts

-45. The nearest neighbouring residential properties to the proposed dwelling would be some 160m to the north and so as a result of the distances involved it is concluded that there would be no adverse impact upon the privacy and amenity of neighbouring properties.
+The nearest neighbouring residential properties to the proposed dwelling would be some 160m to the north and so as a result of the distances involved it is concluded that there would be no adverse impact upon the privacy and amenity of neighbouring properties.

-Environmental Management
+72. Environmental Management

-46. At the pre-application stage officers advised that an Environmental Management statement should be submitted with the application.
+At the pre-application stage officers advised that an Environmental Management statement should be submitted with the application.
 Whilst a detailed statement has not been submitted a short section is included within the Design and Access Statement.
 This states that the dwelling will exceed standard requirements from Building Regulations for energy efficiency and that the dwelling would be heated by an air source heat pump supplemented by a carbon neutral wood burning stove.
 The submitted plans show that the air source heat pump would be fixed to the south east elevation of the dwellinghouse.
-Subject to a condition that requires the pump to be constructed prior to first occupation the proposals would meet the requirements of policy CC1.
+Subject to a condition that requires the pump to be installed and operational prior to first occupation the proposals would meet the requirements of policy CC1.

-47. Conclusion
+73. Conclusion